Why Is My Cat Meowing So Much? Causes and Solutions

 Introduction

 A talkative cat can be charming—until meows become constant or urgent.
 Because cats mostly meow to humans, frequent vocalizing usually has a clear purpose: a need, a habit, a medical issue, or stress.
 Identifying the “why” is the fastest route to a quieter, happier home.
+If you also notice appetite, litter box, or energy changes, compare with our health checklist in Signs of a Healthy Cat.

 1. They’re Trying to Tell You Something